theembeddedrustacean/esp-csi-cli-rs/README.md

 `esp-csi-cli-rs` is a command-line interface (CLI) application that runs on top of the `esp-csi-rs` crate.  `esp-csi-cli-rs` provides a user friendly interface for configuring and collecting Wi-Fi Channel State Information (CSI) on ESP devices.
 It allows users to configure various parameters related to CSI data collection.

-In order to use this crate, you would need to build and flash the source code for your target device.
+In order to use this crate, you would need to flash the source code for your target device.
 Currently supported devices include:

 - ESP32
 - ESP32-C3